recetasdemama/wordpress/wp-content/plugins/add-link-to-facebook/readme.txt

 **If you want to add links to a fan/community/business page, authorize the plugin with a personal account that owns to the page.**

 **If you have a multi-site installation, create a separate Facebook application for each site.**

+**Never delete an existing Facebook application, because you could delete the links added through it too.***

 The setup of the plugin should be fairly self-explanatory.
 Basically there are five steps to follow: